Food Safety for Moms-to-Be: Lifelong Food Safety: Separate, Don't Cross-Contaminate

 Also available in Spanish > En español >

 Separate, Don't Cross-Contaminate

-Raw meat, poultry, seafood, and eggs can contain harmful bacteria.
-Here's how to properly handle these foods to prevent cross-contamination - the spread of bacteria from foods, hands, utensils, or food preparation surfaces to another food.
+Raw animal foods such as meat, poultry, seafood, eggs, and unpasteurized milk products can contain harmful pathogens.
+Here's how to properly handle these foods to prevent cross-contamination - the spread of pathogens from foods, hands, utensils, or food preparation surfaces to another food.

 Protect yourself, your baby, and other family members by keeping harmful bacteria from s-p-r-e-a-d-i-n-g!

 Separate raw meat, poultry, and seafood from ready-to-eat foods in your grocery shopping cart, refrigerator, and while preparing and handling foods at home.
 Consider placing these raw foods inside plastic bags in your grocery shopping cart to keep the juices contained.

 - To prevent juices from raw meat, poultry, or seafood from dripping onto other foods in the refrigerator, place these raw foods in sealed containers or sealable plastic bags.

 - Thoroughly wash cutting boards, dishes, and utensils (including knives) with soap and hot water after they come in contact with raw meat, poultry, seafood, eggs, and unwashed fresh produce.

 Cutting Boards: Take Two

 - If possible, use one cutting board for raw meat, poultry, and seafood and another one for fresh fruits and vegetables.